microsoft/finops-toolkit/docs/_docs/framework/capabilities/optimize/utilization-efficiency.md

 nav_order: 1
 description: This article helps you understand the resource utilization and efficiency capability within the FinOps Framework and how to implement that in the Microsoft Cloud.
 author: bandersmsft
-ms.author: banders
+"ms.author": banders
-ms.date: 06/23/2023
+"ms.date": 06/23/2023
-ms.topic: conceptual
+"ms.topic": conceptual
-ms.service: finops
+"ms.service": finops
-ms.reviewer: micflan
+"ms.reviewer": micflan
 ---

 <span class="fs-9 d-block mb-4">Resource utilization and efficiency</span>